Life-threatening emergency? Call 911

 Reducing excess weight also lowers mortality risk by over 40% and substantially enhances quality of life, including increased mobility and reduced depression.

-Sustained weight loss and health improvements are achievable by combining bariatric surgery with lifestyle changes, empowering individuals to attain a healthier, happier state.
+Combining bariatric surgery with lifestyle changes can achieve sustained weight loss and health improvements, empowering individuals to attain a healthier, happier state.